Wondering about the diiferent types of back braces? Your search stops here!

 You can make an informed decision by comparing the designs and materials of different types of back braces.

-According to Dr. James Lin, a spine surgeon at the Mount Sinai Health System in New York, back braces work by stabilizing the spine and limiting motion, which can be beneficial in certain situations to decrease back pain or prevent spinal deformity progression [2].
+According to Dr. James Lin, a spine surgeon at Mount Sinai Health System in New York, back braces work by stabilizing the spine and limiting motion.
+This can be beneficial in certain situations to decrease back pain or prevent spinal deformity progression [2].

 By taking these actions, you’ll improve the diversity of brace types discussed, offer readers a wider array of options, and enrich the expert commentary with an additional perspective.